maxtyrsa/maxtyrsa/README.md

 <h3>About me:</h3>

-Moscow State University of Culture and Art in the profession of management in 2014.
-The Data Analyst course at the Karpov Courses school in 2024.
+Incomplete higher education “Moscow State University of Culture and Arts” in 2014, specialty Bachelor of Management, diploma work “Human Resources Management in Crisis Conditions.

+Data Analyst course at the Karpov Courses school in 2024.

 Email: tyrsa@doctor.com